nunonaweb/edsoncelio.github.io/_posts/2024-05-24-alb-logs-duckdb.md

 ---

 ## O que são e como funcionam os logs de ALBs?
-Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer.
-Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.
-You can use these access logs to analyze traffic patterns and troubleshoot issues.

 É possível ter logs com as informações detalhadas das requisições que chegam no ALB, informações como:
 * hora da request
 * endereço IP do cliente